chris7444/ansible-docker-ucp/README.md

 ## Restore

-Right-click on the special VM, in this case `clh-VM-in-dockervols-Docker_CLH` and on the `Configure` tab, select `HPE SimpliVity Search Backups`.
+Right-click on the special VM, in this case `clh-VM-in-dockervols-Docker_CLH` and on the `Configure` tab, select `HPE SimpliVity Search Backups` as shown in Figure 29.

 ![Search backups][searchbackups]
 **Figure 29.** Search backups